Knowledge Base

 Important

 Jobs that use obsolete server connections will still work and can be used to back up or restore your Microsoft 365 data.
-However, keep in mind that they will continue to work only until Basic Auth is enabled on your server.
+However, they will continue to work only until Basic Auth is enabled.
 When Basic Authentication is disabled (either permanently by Microsoft or manually on your server), you will not be able to access that server with CodeTwo Backup by using obsolete connections.

 Server connections to on-premises Exchange and SharePoint servers still use Basic Authentication in CodeTwo Backup.
 They are not marked as [obsolete] and don’t require to be reconfigured.

-CodeTwo Backup shows notifications regarding obsolete server connections in different places of the Administration Panel to remind you that you should reconfigure these connections as soon as possible.
+CodeTwo Backup shows notifications regarding obsolete server connections in different places of the Administration Panel to remind you to reconfigure them as soon as possible.
 That way, you can make sure that the program will continue backing up your data even after Basic Authentication has been disabled.

-To reconfigure an obsolete server connection, go to the Dashboard tab, click the Manage () button on the Defined server connections card, select a connection marked as [obsolete] and click Edit (Fig. 1.).
+To reconfigure an obsolete server connection, go to the Dashboard tab, click the Manage (Backup - Manage server connections icon) button on the Defined server connections card, select a connection marked as [obsolete] and click Edit (Fig. 1.).

 Fig. 1.
 Selecting an obsolete server connection for editing.